'Amran: History and architecture

 ʿAmran is completely surrounded by walls which date to 1720.
 The surrounding landscape is dominated by terraced landscapes with stone walls to counteract erosion of fertile arable land.
 The old souq is noted for its stone columns.

 Economic development

-The road through the city from Sana'a was modernized following Chinese investment and is over 200 km long, and the old medical centre has been transformed into a small public hospital.
+The road through the city from Sana'a was modernized following Chinese investment, and is over 200 km long.
+The old medical centre has been transformed into a small public hospital.
 The city is located in a fertile area in what was the centre of the area's coffee industry.